 Developing the NHS 111 workforce

-Health Education England is working with NHS England to set out plans to develop the NHS 111 workforce.
+Health Education England worked with NHS England to set out plans to develop the NHS 111 workforce.

 As recognised by the Urgent & Emergency Care Review, healthcare is expected to be increasingly provided closer to home, for example, through self-care, primary care, and NHS 111 telephone based clinical contact.
 The NHS 111 workforce gives the public easier access to urgent healthcare, and has had a significant effect on the way the NHS delivers that care.

 The programme looked at bringing about a consistent approach to triage and/or onward referral.
 Focusing on registered and non-registered staff within the integrated urgent care services workforce, the project sought to:

 - define core competencies, the scope of practice of registered and non-registered staff and how their on-going development will be supported

 - identify a ‘core skill set’ common to registered and non-registered staff and opportunities for skill sharing

 - define roles and associated competencies and identify the ideal composition and design of the workforce that will lead to the provision of high quality services and a 'learning organisation' in which staff can have a clear and structured career pathway appropriate to the needs of both the workforce and the patients that it serves.